Auguste of Austria, Princess of Bavaria

 Auguste had ten half-siblings from her father’s second marriage:

 Auguste was a very intelligent child, interested in the arts and science from a young age.
-Raised with a strict Catholic background, it was expected that she would marry into one of the Catholic ruling families in Europe.
+Raised in a strict Catholic background, it was expected that she would marry into one of the Catholic ruling families in Europe.
 This came to be on April 15, 1844, in Florence, when she married Prince Luitpold of Bavaria, a younger son of King Ludwig I of Bavaria and Princess Therese of Saxe-Hildburghausen.
 The King had initially opposed the marriage, as Auguste was already showing signs of pulmonary tuberculosis which would later take her life.
 However, he soon relented and allowed the couple to marry.

 Over the next eight years, they had four children: